gsoft-inc/wl-web-configs/docs/stylelint/custom-configuration.md

 ## Add a plugin

-You can add new rules from a third party [Stylelint plugin](https://stylelint.io/user-guide/configure#plugins):
+You can configure additional rules from a third party [Stylelint plugin](https://stylelint.io/user-guide/configure#plugins):

 ```json !#3,5-10 .stylelintrc.json
 {